microchip-pic-avr-examples/pic18q41-opamp-mindi-direct-connection/README.md

-# Getting started with Mindi® simulation and AVR®DB microcontrollers
+# Getting started with Mindi® simulation and PIC18-Q41 microcontrollers
 This guide will get you up and running with simulating the analog OPAMP module in PIC18-Q41 family devices using the Mindi simulation tool.
 ## Configuration: Connected Directly to Pins
 This configuration connects the bare op-amp directly to the pins, allowing any standard op-amp configuration to be achieved by connecting the appropriate external components